redkite-labs/redkitecms-docs/book/languages.rst

 To edit a language you must first select it from the languages list, then you can choose a new language from the **Language** combobox.

-When a language is to become the main language of the site, you must select that language and check the **Is main** checkbox: you cannot degrade the current main language to work out that job.

-When you want to change the website main language, you must select the language you want to promote and edit it checking the **Is main** checkbox.
+When you want to promote a language as the website main language, you must select the language you want to promote and edit it, checking on the **Is main** checkbox.

 You cannot degrade the current main language, this means you cannot unchecked the **Is main** checkbox for the main language.